aurule/npc/docs/customization/tags.rst

 :locked: :octicon:`tasklist` Whether this tag is prevented from being changed.

+:long: :octicon:`tasklist` Whether this tag's value is intended to be longer than a few words.
+This is mostly a hint for how to display certain properties in the GUI.

 :subtags: :octicon:`code-square` An object with additional tags which will be stored *within* this tag.

 :history: :octicon:`list-ordered` A list of changes by NPC version.
 Probably only useful for the built-in tags, but could be used for your own versioned configs.

+*The* ``long`` *attribute was added in NEW_VERSION*

 Examples
 --------